$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions

-It is sometimes possible to improve the upper bound in (\ref{sogge}) by assuming that $M$ has additional symmetry, or that $\psi$ is an eigenfunction of extra differential operators which commute with $\Delta$.
-In the extreme case of the flat torus $T^n$, for instance, if one assumes that $\psi$ is an eigenfunction of all the translations $\{ i \partial / \partial x_i \}$ then $\psi$ is a complex exponential, and so we have $\| \psi \|_p \le C$ for all $p$ and $C$ depending only on $T^n$.
+It is sometimes possible to improve the upper bound in (\ref{sogge}) by assuming that $M$ has additional symmetry, or that $\psi$ is an eigenfunction of extra differential operators that commute with $\Delta$.
+In the extreme case of the flat torus $T^n$, for instance, if one assumes that $\psi$ is an eigenfunction of all the translations $\{ i \partial / \partial x_j \}$ then $\psi$ is a complex exponential, and so we have $\| \psi \|_p \le C \| \psi \|_2$ for all $p$ and some $C$ depending only on $T^n$.
 A more interesting example of this phenomenon is given by Sarnak in his letter to Morawetz \cite{Sa}.
-He proves that if $X$ is a compact locally symmetric space of dimension $n$ and rank $r$, and $\psi$ is an eigenfunction of the full ring of differential operators on $X$ with spectral parameter $t \lambda$, then
+He proves that if $X$ is a compact locally symmetric space of dimension $n$ and rank $r$, and $\psi$ is an eigenfunction of the full ring of differential operators on $X$ with Laplace eigenvalue $\lambda^2$, then

-uniformly for $\lambda$ in compact subsets of $\Aa^*_+$ which are bounded away from the walls (notations are standard and given in section \ref{outlinenotn}).
-Note that the Laplace eigenvalue of $\psi$ is roungly $t^2$, so that (\ref{Sarnak}) represents an improvement in the exponent of (\ref{sogge}) from $(n-1)/2$ to $(n-r)/2$.
-This upper bound is also sharp in the case when $X$ is of compact type, and Sarnak states that it should be considered as the `convex bound' for the sup norm of a higher rank eigenfunction.\\
+(Notations are standard and given in $\mathsection$\ref{Lpnotation}.)
+Note that (\ref{Sarnak}) represents an improvement in the exponent of (\ref{sogge}) from $(n-1)/2$ to $(n-r)/2$.
+This upper bound is also sharp in the case when $X$ is of compact type, and Sarnak states that it should be considered as the `local bound' for the sup norm of a higher rank eigenfunction.\\